kostya-zero/zeroProbe/README.md

 Also, project written in C# with .NET 6 framework.
 And, if you was in searching of fast utility for test or building other configurations - that's your station.

+### Helpful guides
+zeroProbe have guides on [GitHub](https://github.com/kostya-zero/zeroProbe/wiki) and [GitLab](https://gitlab.com/kostya-zero/zeroprobe/-/wikis/home) wiki.
+If you want to know more about it, you can check it.
+Wiki updates with every new features in zeroProbe or if developers want to tell more about.

 ## Bridge for zeroProbe (soon)
 Bridge is internal program to interact with zeroProbe fast and easier with less typing.
 How it works?